Mind Racing Before Sleep? Here Are Strategies to Fall Sleep Peacefully

 When it comes to sleep, this effect of anxiety is a cyclical problem.
 Because your brain struggles to focus when it is tired, it often leads to racing thoughts.
 Anxiety and racing thoughts then keep you awake, a lack of sleep is bothersome, and sleep deprivation continues to contribute to anxiety.
 So, how can we break this cycle of anxiety and sleeplessness?

-Find out more about CBTi – an Effective, Drug-Free Treatment for Insomnia.
+Find out more about symptoms of insomnia and CBTi – an Effective, Drug-Free Treatment for Insomnia.

 This infographic provides some advice for calming your brain and getting to sleep faster.